 Yes, yes, and more yes.
 Poetry has much to say to all of these things.
 I’ll certainly share, in prose as well as verse, from my own story about the myriad overlaps here.
+I’ve interviewed nurse poet Veneta Masson, who has shared her sage-femme insights about poetry and healing.
 And I’ll invite others into conversations on these crucial topics, too.
 For now, be assured that if you are asking about these connections, then you are certainly in good company.

 What Can I Expect to Find on Your Blog?

 For we are God’s handiwork (poiēma), created in Christ Jesus to do good works, which God prepared in advance for us to do.Ephesians 2:10

 Pastiche.
 Collage.
 Mosaic.
 Even the poetic form known as cento—all of these words speak to what happens when we mix together seemingly slapdash ingredients in order to create something new.
 The older I get, the more I appreciate that the Bible comes from a hodgepodge of cultures, centuries, genres, languages, and social statuses.
 We receive the Jesus story (and the first four books of the New Testament that focus on his life, the Gospels) not only from elegantly written Luke, but also from man-on-the-street Mark, whose working class Koine Greek made the literati of his day wince with embarrassment.
 God reveals God’s character through pastiche people and publications, and this blog intends to continue that holy and messy tradition.